-The Marin Bay is totally calm and offers that treasured moment of no more movement while on the se!
-You can either anchor off in the bay of Ste Anne or come into the Marin Bay where the Dockwise offloads the yachts with its reserved anchorages.
+You can either anchor off in the bay of Sainte Anne, or come into Le Marin Bay where the Dockwise offloads the yachts with its reserved anchorages.

 From Le Marin, you can easily visit Habitation Clément with its rum tasting – it is the “must see & do” of Martinique.
 The taxi ride along the coast will show the reefs that protect the East coast area.

 The best beaches in Martinique are on the South & East coasts – great areas for kiting & windsurfing as you are protected behind the reefs & the wind blows you ashore, but they are not accessible from the yacht.

 The popular Salines beach with its local beach restaurants can be accessed by tender or eventually by taxi (10 min).

 A great walk can start at Dunkirk beach following the trail along the beaches and over the cliffs going from beach cove to beach cove, sometimes through mangroves on wooden bridges / paths that are indicated clearly by the management of the National Park reserve.